 Rovnag Abdullayev, President of SOCAR, noted the following in his statement:

-“The Southern Gas Corridor and TANAP is reality now.
+“The Southern Gas Corridor and TANAP are a reality now.
 We launched natural gas delivery via TANAP to Turkey in a ceremony attended by the distinguished presidents of Azerbaijan and Turkey last year.
-Today TANAP is ready to supply natural gas to Europe and we are expecting the work on TAP pipeline to be completed.
+Today, TANAP is ready to supply natural gas to Europe, and we are expecting the work on TAP pipeline to be completed.
 Azerbaijan has demonstrated to the world that we are more than capable of delivering complex transnational projects both at home and abroad in a timely fashion with high efficiency.
 During the implementation of TANAP, SOCAR and its partners saved about $5 billion, reducing the overall cost of the project by 40\%.
-This is a great achievement of the Azerbaijani and Turkish people, who under the leadership of the distinguished presidents of Azerbaijan and Turkey Mr. Ilham Aliyev and Mr. Recep Tayyip Erdogan has entrusted us with such a historic mission.”
+This is a great achievement of the Azerbaijani and Turkish people, who, under the leadership of Mr. Ilham Aliyev and Mr. Recep Tayyip Erdogan, the distinguished presidents of Azerbaijan and Turkey, have entrusted us with such a historic mission.”

-TANAP stakeholders are Southern Gas Corridor CJSC, a joint venture of SOCAR (49\%) and the Ministry of Economy of the Republic of Azerbaijan (51\%), BOTAS (30\%), BP (12\%) and SOCAR Turkey Energy A.S (7\%).
+TANAP stakeholders are Southern Gas Corridor CJSC, a joint venture of SOCAR (49\%) and the Ministry of Economy of the Republic of Azerbaijan (51\%), BOTAS (30\%), BP (12\%) and SOCAR Turkey Energy A.S.
+(7\%).